xiang1103/Car-Brand-Detector/README.md

 # Car-Brand-Detector
 Toy project on detecting car brands using public datasets.
-Start with simple models like CNN, to ViT models
+Start with simple models like CNN, ResNet, both training on scratch, and finetuning pretrained models.

 ## Content
-dataset: [CompCars Dataset](https://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/) *not uploaded to github*
+dataset: Stanford Cars through Huggingface Model

+## Models
+- Training from scratch CNN
+- Training from scratch ResNet-16
+- Finetuning a pretrained model